 SERVING THE GODS

-Now go a step further: Imagine a polytheistic universe in which a vast host of gods is arranged in ranks extending from just slightly above our heads to layer upon layer of deities vastly more spiritual and powerful than mankind.
+Now go a step further: Imagine a polytheistic universe in which a vast host of gods is arrayed in ranks extending from a lowly group of gods just slightly higher than mankind, upward through rank upon rank of deities each more spiritual and powerful than the last.